nao1215/Klipy/README.md

-# Klipy
-Klipy - Clipboard extension app for Linux in Kotlin
+# Klipy - CLI/GUI toolsets for manipulating the clipboard